ZAZEN and meditation in the middle of the action – HAKUIN EKAKU

 by Leo Radutz , AdAnima Academic Society

-The Way of the Heart is a quick and effective solution to living spirituality in the middle of life.
+The Way of the Heart is a quick and effective solution to live spirituality in the middle of life.

 Mere introspection is rarely enough, as there are specific fields that compel the seeker to feel that they are still limited.
 These must be “pierced” or overcome, but this can be achieved through individual effort or divine grace.
 Or by both (this being, of course, the preferable option).